reactjs/react.dev/content/docs/hooks-reference.md

 During subsequent re-renders, the first value returned by `useState` will always be the most recent state after applying updates.

+>Note
+>
+>React guarantees that `setState` function identity is stable and won't change on re-renders.
+This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.

 #### Functional updates {#functional-updates}

 If the new state is computed using the previous state, you can pass a function to `setState`.
 The function will receive the previous value, and return an updated value.
 Here's an example of a counter component that uses both forms of `setState`: